binpash/try/INSTRUCTIONS.md

 # Overview

+_Note_: Due to double-blind requirements, in the original submission, the subsystem presented in the paper was referred to as `ef`.
+The artifact uses the name `try`, as will the published paper.

 The paper makes the following claims on pg.
 2 (Comments to AEC reviewers after `:`):

 1. **Several case studies for which current effect-control is insufficient**: the paper presents are five use cases with accompanying programs that motivate the semisolate abstraction (§2)